 Fluor was awarded a limited notice to proceed on Dominion's Greensville power station in April 2015.
 In July 2016 Dominion granted Fluor full notice to proceed with engineering, procurement, construction, and commissioning on the project.
 This was Fluor's third successive project for Dominion.

 The facility features three Mitsubishi Hitachi Power Systems Americas (MHPSA) 501 J advanced combustion turbine generators, followed by three Alstom Heat Recovery Steam Generators (HRSG) operating in combined cycle with one Alstom steam turbine generator.
 The design includes an 80-cell Air Cooled Condenser (ACC), and Thermal Energy Storage (TES) System.
 The TES system includes a field erected TES tank and chiller system which improves peak energy output during summer ambient conditions.
-Fluor will be continuing our attention to sustainable design with plans to achieve Leadership in Energy and Environmental Design (LEED®) certification for the Control and Administration building.
-Additionally, nearly three miles of new and/or upgraded roads will be put in place to support the craft population and heavy material deliveries.
+Fluor continued our attention to sustainable design with plans to achieve Leadership in Energy and Environmental Design (LEED®) certification for the Control and Administration building.
+Additionally, nearly three miles of new and/or upgraded roads were put in place to support the craft population and heavy material deliveries.